 Vaccination does not eliminate the risk of serious encapsulated bacterial infections, despite development of antibodies following vaccination.
 Closely monitor patients for early signs and symptoms of serious infection and evaluate patients immediately if an infection is suspected.
 Inform patients of these signs and symptoms and instruct patients to seek immediate medical care if they occur.
 Promptly treat known infections.
-Serious infection may become rapidly lifethreatening or fatal if not recognized and treated early.
-Consider interruption of FABHALTA in patients who are undergoing treatment for serious infections.
+Serious infection may become rapidly life-threatening or fatal if not recognized and treated early.
+Consider interruption of FABHALTA in patients who are undergoing treatment for serious infections, depending on the risks of interrupting treatment in the disease being treated.